Zhou Enlai: The Asian–African Conference

+Tour of Africa

+From December 1963 until January 1964, Zhou made diplomatic visitations to all of the North African countries.
+On 15 December, Zhou met with President Nasser of Egypt in an effort to further relations between the countries.
+Then, on 21 December, Zhou visited Algeria.
+At their meeting, President Ahmed Ben Bella asked for a peaceful coexistence between the two nations.
+On 27 December, the Tunisian government announced it intended to recognize the Chinese Communist Government after planning with the Tunisian ambassador to have Zhou visit the country for 2 days in January.
+On 28 December, Zhou visited Morocco and met with King Hasan II.
+While unconfirmed, it is believed this meeting was more economic in nature, rather than attempting to garner support for communist China.

+It is also said he planned on meeting with leaders in Mali, Guinea, and Ghana.

 Position on Taiwan

 When the PRC was founded on 1 October 1949, Zhou notified all governments that any countries wishing to have diplomatic contact with the PRC must end their relationship with the leaders of the former regime on Taiwan, and support the PRC's claim to China's seat in the United Nations.
 This was the first foreign policy document issued by the new government.
 By 1950, the PRC was able to gain diplomatic relationships with other communist countries and with thirteen non-communist countries, but talks with most Western governments were unsuccessful.

 Zhou emerged from the Bandung conference with a reputation as a flexible and open-minded negotiator.
-Recognizing that the United States would back the de facto independence of ROC-controlled Taiwan with military force, Zhou persuaded his government to end the shelling of Quemoy and Matsu, and to search for a diplomatic alternative to the confrontation instead.
+Recognizing that the United States would back the de facto independence of ROC-controlled Taiwan with military force, Zhou persuaded his government to end the shelling of Kinmen and Matsu, and to search for a diplomatic alternative to the confrontation instead.
 In a formal announcement in May 1955, Zhou declared that the PRC would "strive for the liberation of Taiwan by peaceful means so far as it is possible."
 Whenever the question of Taiwan was raised with foreign statesmen, Zhou argued that Taiwan was part of China, and that the resolution of the conflict with the Taiwan authorities was an internal matter.

 In 1958 the post of Minister of Foreign Affairs was passed to Chen Yi, a general with little prior diplomatic experience.
 After Zhou resigned his office in Foreign Affairs, the PRC diplomatic corps was reduced dramatically.
 Some of the staff were transferred to various cultural and educational departments to replace leading cadres who had been labelled "rightists" and sent to work in labor camps.